kmatt/theme-notes-first/README.md

     # Backup the previous theme.less and copy theme.less from theme-notes-first
     mv theme.less theme-backup.less && cp -p theme-notes-first/theme.less theme.less

+You can still make adjustments to the theme, and upgrade it when there are new updates (see [Upgrading](#Upgrading) below).

 ## Here's how it looks

 ![Preview of a taskpaper with the theme applied](preview.png)

 ## Upgrading

+Since `theme.less` gets copied from the `theme-notes-first` directory, you can still make your own adjustments.

+When upgrading, a copy of your `theme.less` gets saved to `theme-backup.less`

     # Download the latest version of the theme
     cd ~/Library/Application\ Support/Taskpaper/theme-notes-first